 - A. In guardianship, conservatorship and decedent's estate appointment hearings, the petitioner shall prepare and submit the applicable mandatory Judicial Council order for appointment form as follows: - 1.
-In conservatorship and decedent's estate matters, the proposed order shall be submitted to the Probate Business Office at the time of the filing of the petition. - 2.
+In conservatorship and decedent's estate matters, the proposed order shall be submitted to the Probate Business Office three weeks prior to the hearing. - 2.
 In guardianships, a proposed order shall be submitted at the time of hearing.
 Self-represented litigants shall bring a self-addressed stamped envelope on the date of the hearing.
 Represented litigants shall bring a prepared order and a means of return on the date of the hearing. - B. In non-appointment hearings and non-contested matters, the minute order shall constitute the order of the court unless: - 1.
-The court's minute order indicates that a formal written order is to be prepared; or - 2.
-A party desires a formal order. - a. if a party desires a formal order following a hearing on a petition, the order must be submitted to the Probate Business Office at the time of the filing of the petition, along with the following items: 1) Submitted Order Coversheet (SDSC PR-162, should be printed on blue paper); 2) Proposed Order; 3) Copies for conforming, together with a means of return for conformed copies; 4) Check for certified copies, if applicable; and 5) Bond and/or Letters, if applicable. - b. if a party desires a formal order following a hearing on a motion, the party must notify the court at the time of the hearing that a formal order is desired and must thereafter submit a formal order in accordance with the procedure set forth in the California Rules of Court, rule 3.1312.

-C. In all contested matters, unless otherwise ordered by the court, counsel for the prevailing party must prepare and submit a formal order, using a procedure analogous to the procedure for motions as set forth in Rule 3.1312 of the California Rules of Court.

-(Adopted 1/1/1990; Rev. & Renum.
+A mandatory judicial council form exists; - 2.
+The court's minute order indicates that a formal written order is to be prepared; or - 3.
+A party desires a formal order. - a. if a party desires a formal order following a hearing on a petition, the order must be submitted to the Probate Business Office three weeks prior to the hearing, along with the following items: 1) Submitted Order Coversheet (SDSC PR-162, should be printed on blue paper); 2) Proposed Order; 3) Copies for conforming, together with a means of return for conformed copies; 4) Check for certified copies, if applicable; and 5) Bond and/or Letters, if applicable. - b. if a party desires a formal order following a hearing on a motion, the party must notify the court at the time of the hearing that a formal order is desired and must thereafter submit a formal order in accordance with the procedure set forth in the California Rules of Court, rule 3.1312. - C. In all contested matters, unless otherwise ordered by the court, counsel for the prevailing party must prepare and submit a formal order, using a procedure analogous to the procedure for motions as set forth in Rule 3.1312 of the California Rules of Court. - (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Rev. & Renum.
-1/1/2006; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014)
+1/1/2006; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015)